 Before starting my PhD, I was a Research Associate at the Computational Linguistics Lab under the supervision of Francis Bond, also at NTU, Singapore.
 During this time worked on tasks such as Parsing, Word Sense Disambiguation and Sentiment Analysis.
 I've also acquired a lot of experience in building language resources (corpora, wordnets, treebanks, etc.).
 In particular, I become a main contributor of the Open Multilingual Wordnet, a project pushing an open data agenda for language resources, in particular of wordnets.

 I'm a member of DELPH-IN, sharing the communal commitment of open-source development of NLP tools for high quality (linguistically motivated) syntactic and semantic parsing.
 And I'm also a member of the Global Wordnet Association, contributing to open-source research on computational lexical semantics.

-The main focus of my research is to model diverse aspects of linguistic knowledge so they can be applied to different AI tasks (e.g. Sentiment Analysis, Word Sense Disambiguation, Machine Translation, Computer Assisted Language Learning, etc).
+My research interests include Educational Technology, Grammatical Error Detection, Computational Lexical Semantics, Syntactic and Semantic Parsing, Digital Humanities, Chinese NLP as well as general Mandarin Chinese and Japanese Linguistics.
+In my research, I like to work towards modeling and intersecting diverse aspects of linguistic knowledge with different AI tasks.
 I work mainly with English and Mandarin Chinese, but I've also worked with other languages such as Japanese, Portuguese, Kristang, Cantonese, Coptic, Indonesian and Abui.